 Artist Programs Overview

-The Artist Programs demonstrate the Joan Mitchell Foundation’s commitment to understanding the needs of visual artists throughout their lives, through awarding individual artist grants, administering aid programs, and funding arts organizations.
+The Artist Centered Program demonstrates the Joan Mitchell Foundation’s commitment to understanding the needs of visual artists throughout their lives, through awarding individual artist grants, administering aid programs, and funding arts organizations.

 In response to artists impacted by the tragedy of 9/11 in 2001, the Foundation expanded to provide emergency grants to individual artists in communities affected by man-made and natural disasters.
 In 2008, the Foundation administered a Career Opportunity Grant for New Orleans based projects, providing Gulf Coast area artists with assistance for specific career opportunities.
 Since 2007, the Foundation’s Creating A Living Legacy (CALL) Program has sought to educate and support artists in the creation of a comprehensive archiving system to document their artwork and careers.

 While primarily focused on the support of individual artists, the Foundation began in 1995 to fund arts organizations that work directly with artists in their communities.
 Grants to organizations have provided support in areas such as professional development, publications, and exhibitions.
 The Foundation’s focus in organizational granting is the promotion of diversity and expanding opportunities to under-recognized artists.
 Organizational support has focused to a large extent on the New Orleans arts community post-Katrina.
 The Foundation has expanded its commitment to the city through the formation of the Joan Mitchell Center on Bayou Road, an artist in residence program.